local-minimum/UnitySocial/README.md

             - HIGHSCORE_MAX_COUNT=50
             - DEFAULT_HIGHSCORES
 ```
+Note that the external port must be something your gateway redirects to.

+### Volumes
+* You need to have a `settings.json` mounted (see settings https://github.com/local-minimum/UnitySocial/edit/master/settings/README.md)
+* The database directory can be empty.

 ### Environmental variables
 * `HIGHSCORE_SECRET` you need to set something and it should never be commited to github or shared.
 * `HIGHSCORE_APP_ROUTE` (optional) if you wish the service to identify with some prefix.
-* `HIGHSCORE_MAX_COUNT` (optional) The max number of highscores allowed to get from the api
+* `HIGHSCORE_MAX_COUNT` (optional) The max number of highscores allowed to get from the api (defaults to 100).
-You need to change the secret and you might need another external port.
+* `DEFAULT_HIGHSCORES` (optional)  The default number of highscores gotten from api (defaults to 20)

 ## Configurating your gateway
 If you're hosting a webgame somewhere like itch.io, you will need to have https setup for the service for browsers to allow communications with the server.